eikehmueller/ma32070/lectures/Notes.md

     return C
 ```

-Here we have used the [`Sendrecv_replace()` method](https://mpi4py.readthedocs.io/en/4.0.0/reference/mpi4py.MPI.Comm.html#mpi4py.MPI.Comm.Isendrecv_replace) to exchange the content of the local matrix $B$ between processors.
+Here we implicitly assumed that on each processor the arrays `A`, `B` and `C` correspond  to the "owned" parts of the matrix, as illustrated in @fig:parallel_matmat.
+Instead of posting individual `Send`- and `Recv`-commands, we used the [`Sendrecv_replace()` method](https://mpi4py.readthedocs.io/en/4.0.0/reference/mpi4py.MPI.Comm.html#mpi4py.MPI.Comm.Isendrecv_replace) to exchange the content of the local matrix $B$ between processors (can you think of a reason as to why this is better here?).

 ### Performance analysis
+Finally, let us try to analyse the performance of our code.
+This will allow us to understand what potential speedups we can achieve with parallelisation.

 Each matrix-vector product $A_{pq}B_q$ requires $2n_{\text{local}}m_{\text{local}}r$ floating point operations.
 We also need to read the $n_{\text{local}} \times m_{\text{local}}$ matrix $A_{pq}$ and the $m_{\text{local}}\times r$ matrix $B_q$ and write to the $n_{\text{local}}\times r$ matrix $C_p$.
 All this needs to be done $P$ times.
 The overall cost is therefore

 $$